Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ko3yGf2vfO4.md

 ### Transcript

-> i missed a surprise what was it the surprises right here right here who would have thought they hired an intern
+> I missed a surprise what was it the surprises right here right here who would have thought they hired an intern